This series of three entries features the ten days we just spent at

 Within an hour we ate lunch and got ready to go.
 Our new plan was to

-drive about 240 miles to the Walmart at Fort Stockton, TX where we've stayed overnight a
+drive to the Walmart at Fort Stockton, TX where we've stayed overnight a

 couple times before.
 It wasn't practical to drive as far as South Llano